mcheryeth/FiveHundredPxDemo/README.md

 * The 500px REST API was straightforward to learn and play.
 Nicely documented.
   The provided SDK, however, was somewhat limiting for me.
 So I ended up writing my own simple API to fetch the photos by using Google's new Volley networking framework, which is great because it reduces a lot of boiler plate code and handles JSON parsing and image loading/caching among other things.
-* Getting the user experience right.
+* Getting the user experience and design right.
 Making the UI easy and intuitive to use.

 ## Setting up your environment